SnappsiSnappes/BingGPT-free-ai-assistant-windows-/README.md

 # Audio-based Chatbot
 ### This is an audio-based chatbot that listens to voice prompts and responds with text-to-speech.
-The bot uses the OpenAI API for generating responses to user prompts.
+The bot uses the Bing (free) and OpenAI API (not free🤡) for generating responses to user prompts.

 ## Requirements
 - openai